 Credit risk.
 Credit risk is the risk of financial loss to the Group if the counterparty fails to discharge its contractual obligations under the terms of the financial instrument.
-The Group's exposures to credit risk principally arising from the trade receivables from charterers, a receivable from an interest-bearing note issued by a third party and deposits or other financial assets placed with financial institutions.
+The Group's exposures to credit risk principally arising from the trade receivables from charterers, loan receivables to third parties and deposits or other financial assets placed with financial institutions.
 The potential loss is generally limited to the carrying amount of receivables and liquid assets as shown in the Group's consolidated statement of financial position.
+Credit risk arising from loan receivables are reference to the market values of the vessels which were appraised by independent qualified appraisal firms.
+By reference to the value of the collateral ships of approximately US\$74.2 million without significant change in the quality, the management believes that loan receivables of US\$44.9 million as at 31 December 2019 were concluded as low credit risk without any default events, modified credit risk or other factors lead to an significant increase in the credit risk.
 Credit risk also includes concentration risk of large exposures or concentrations to certain counterparties.
 The Group will, wherever possible, maintain a diversified customer portfolio or only enter into financial instruments with creditworthy counterparties.
 The Group regularly monitors the potential exposures to each significant counterparty and performs ongoing credit quality assessment and does not expect to incur material credit losses on managing the financial instruments.